 Along the way, we stopped at several antique stores, like we used to do.
 It was in one of these little stores that I found a great wire oyster basket.
-Given the iconic status of the oyster on the Eastern Shore and the Chesapeake Bay, I felt it was that kismet thing and that the oyster basket needed to come along with us.
+Given the iconic status of the oyster on the Eastern Shore and the Chesapeake Bay, I felt it was that kismet thing.
+That the oyster basket needed to come along with us.

 However, I don’t know what you would call it but kismet when we checked into our hotel that night and what graced my nightstand but…an oyster shell cluster/oyster shell ball!
 I mean, clearly a sign…right?

-When I got back home I looked into sourcing some oyster shells for this project, which would prove a little more difficult that I originally thought since I live by the ocean.
+When I got back home I looked into sourcing some oyster shells for this project, which would prove a little more difficult than I originally thought since I live by the ocean.

-I know that the summer months are the months that oysters are not harvested (oysters are only harvested in the months with an ‘r’ in their name), but since I know that our state, and particularly the area I live in, have a robust oyster shell recycling program I figured that there would be plenty of shells for my project in one of the recycling areas.
+I know that the summer months are the months that oysters are not harvested (oysters are only harvested in the months with an ‘r’ in their name).
+However, as I know that our state, and particularly the area I live in, have a robust oyster shell recycling program I figured that there would be plenty of shells for my project in one of the recycling areas.
 WRONG!

 Word to the wise: it is against the law to take shells from the oyster recycling areas.
 And since we do have a robust program, most restaurants in my area take their shells to the recycling center.

 I hosed my oyster shells off and went to work on my oyster shell clusters.
-In addition to the shells, I purchased some styrofoam balls (just slightly bigger than a tennis ball) and some glue sticks from my local Michaels.
+In addition to the shells, I purchased some styrofoam balls (just slightly bigger than a tennis ball) and used my glue gun and some glue sticks.